ppy/osu-wiki/wiki/History_of_osu!/Online_rankings/osu!/en.md

 *Note: Only reigns over 100 days are included.
 The current rank #1 reign is excluded.*

-The following is a list of the longest consecutive days a player has held the rank #1 spot (as of 22 July 2024).
+The following is a list of the longest consecutive days a player has held the rank #1 spot (as of 8 August 2024).

 | Player | From | To | Reign length (days) |
 | --: | :-- | :-- | :-: |